MinaBasem/San-Francisco-Fire-Incidents-Streaming/README.md

 A sample of the data sent to the bucket can be found below.

 ![Screen Shot 2023-12-09 at 2 25 44 PM](https://github.com/MinaBasem/San-Francisco-Fires-Pipeline/assets/42482261/fb0a62ad-3283-4233-ac0d-c92e5c31a2e1)

+## airflow_scheduling.py

+Orchestrates the entire process and runs the DAG once a day Runs the `import_fire_data.csv` file, when finished, procceeds to run `KafkaProducer.py` and `KafkaConsumer.py` simultaneously.

 ## Glue Crawler and Athena